ShaeDelany/LLMs_Project/README.md

 Summary = The Mexican Constitution recognizes the uniqueness and indivisibility of the Mexican Nation and its pluricultural composition, guaranteeing the rights and autonomy of indigenous peoples.
 The constitution outlines the principles and rules for governance, including the structure and powers of the federal government, states, and municipalities, as well as the rights and responsibilities of public servants.
 Additionally, the constitution establishes specific provisions for labor and social welfare, including the rights of workers and the responsibilities of employers.</pre>
 filename = docs/research_paper.pdf
 <pre>$ python3 docsum.py docs/research_paper.pdf
-The authors propose a new pretraining method called DOCSPLIT, specifically designed for large documents, which forces models to consider the global context of a document using a contrastive loss.
+Summary = The authors propose a new pretraining method called DOCSPLIT, specifically designed for large documents, which forces models to consider the global context of a document using a contrastive loss.
 DOCSPLIT outperforms other pretraining methods on document classification, few-shot learning, and document retrieval tasks, and can be applied to any model architecture.
 The results suggest that DOCSPLIT can significantly improve the performance of models on large documents, with the best results achieved in few-shot text classification tasks.</pre>
 filename = https://elpais.com/us/
 <pre>$ python3 docsum.py https://elpais.com/us/
-The text appears to be a collection of code, primarily in JavaScript and CSS, for a website or application, defining various functions, classes, and styles for elements, layouts, and typography.
+Summary = The text appears to be a collection of code, primarily in JavaScript and CSS, for a website or application, defining various functions, classes, and styles for elements, layouts, and typography.
 The text also includes news articles and updates from various fields, discussing topics such as politics, economy, culture, and technology.</pre>
 filename = https://www.cmc.edu/sites/default/files/about/images/20170213-cube.jpg
 <pre>$ python3 docsum.py https://www.cmc.edu/sites/default/files/about/images/20170213-cube.jpg
-The image depicts a modern glass building with a pool of water in front of it, surrounded by other buildings.
+Summary = The image depicts a modern glass building with a pool of water in front of it, surrounded by other buildings.
 The main subject or scene depicted in this image is likely an office or educational facility, given the presence of seating areas and what appears to be meeting spaces.

 **Key Features:**